 - Budget.
 If you venture off campus, make sure to plan for potential expenses.
 Even the costs of a simple day trip can add up: Think about paying for gas, lunch, and supplies you’ll need for the day.
 Challenge yourself by setting a budget, and check your spending against it as you go.
-The Daily ChangeSM app can even help you set and achieve these saving goals.
 Having a predetermined limit can keep your spending in check.

 - Prep.
 Spontaneity can be fun, but thinking ahead can save you money and anxiety down the line.
 Take snacks and water to prevent hunger (and hanger!), and talk to your friends in advance about how to split shared costs, like for gas.
 Use ZelleSM to send money directly to your friends’ bank accounts — its already part of the Wells Fargo app, so there’s nothing to download for current app users.